drjubbs/dota-stats/README.md

     roles: [ { role: "userAdminAnyDatabase", db: "admin" }, "readWriteAnyDatabase" ]
   }
 )
+db.grantRolesToUser('admin', [{ role: 'root', db: 'admin' }]);

 quit()
 ```

-Edit the configuration to use authentication and restart the service (uncomment the line `auth = True`.
+Edit the configuration to use authentication and restart the service.
 If desired, change the location of the storage for easy of backup **TODO: Check to see this actually contains enough for a proper backup**.

 ```
 $ sudo vim /etc/mongodb.conf

+security:
+    authorization: enabled

 $ sudo systemctl restart mongodb
 ```